Ladydiana/JavaScriptCheatsheet/README.md

   body: JSON.stringify(someObject),
 }).then.
 ```
 The server response also contains headers.
-W can retrieve them from the fetch() response.
+We can retrieve them from the fetch() response.

 ```javascript
 fetch("https://pokeapi.co/api/v2/pokemon/1").then(